-With so many and diversified attractions, you can visit Barcelona at any time of the year.
-However, keep in mind that from late Spring to early Autumn, it’s high season, thus likely crowded.
+With so many diversified attractions, you can visit Barcelona at any time of the year.
+However, keep in mind that from late Spring to early Autumn, it’s the high season, thus likely crowded.

 Where to stay in Barcelona

 Barcelona has plenty of choices, from (relatively) budget accommodations to luxury hotels.
 Since it’s such a popular destination, I recommend you book your stay in Barcelona as soon as possible, especially if you want to get good deals.

 Cami Gallery Barcelona is located in the Eixample district, close to Barcelona’s main attractions (La Rambla, Boqueria, Casa Batllò, etc.).
 It features modern and stylish rooms and is only a 3-minute walk to the Metro station.

 Eco Boutique Hostal Grau is located in Barcelona old town near la Rambla.
 It features bright modern rooms, while the common areas are colorful and lovely.

 Located in El Born district, near the Parc de la Ciutadella, Motel One Barcelona-Ciutadella features modern comfortable rooms.

 Praktik Èssens boasts a fantastic location, about 300m from Casa Batllò and Paseig de Gracìa.
 The hotel features modern rooms and a lovely terrace.